 All Patient Advocates Are Not Created Equal

-Why Hospital and Insurance Patient Advocates May Not Be Able to Help You
+Why Hospital and Insurance Patient Advocates May Not Provide the Help You Need

-When you work with a private, independent advocate, you will pay him or her to help you; thus, your advocate will be invested in your success.
+When you work with a private, independent advocate or care manager, you will pay him or her to help you; thus, your advocate will be invested in your success.
 Together, you and your advocate will set your goals, then together, you work to make them happen.

 In the profession of patient advocacy, we call this the Allegiance Factor.